omahs/gitbook-1/our-data/tutorials/ethereum-tutorials/finding-centralized-exchange-deposits-and-withdrawals.md

 If you haven't gone through the [Getting Started with Ethereum Events](https://app.gitbook.com/getting-started-with-ethereum-events) guide or worked with labels in the [Using Labels to Break Down Token Supply](using-labels-to-break-down-token-supply.md) guide, yet, we recommend you do that first.
 {% endhint %}

-Let's start by look at ETH movement into exchanges for a week in October 2020.
+Let's start by looking at ETH movement into exchanges for a week in October 2020.

 ```sql
 SELECT